 What can you buy with cryptocurrency?
 A guide

 What can you buy with your cryptocurrency?
-This guide should help answer that.
+This guide should help answer that question…

-- The bitcoin pizza
+- The original bitcoin pizza

-- El Salvador and crypto
+- El Salvador and Latin America

 - Other things to buy

-- Cars and crypto; when Lambo?
+- Cars and crypto: when Lambo?

 - A crypto house?

-While cryptocurrency is fast becoming a crucial part of the world of investments, it is, ultimately, a means of exchange.
-So, as well as serving as something to be traded and invested, people can, at least in theory – use it to buy tangible, real world items
+While cryptocurrency is fast becoming a crucial part of the world of investments, it is ultimately a means of exchange.
+So as well as serving as something to be traded and invested, people can – at least in theory – use it to buy tangible, real world items

-The bitcoin pizza
+The original bitcoin pizza

-The very first real-world purchase made with bitcoin was almost 12 years ago, on 22 May 2010, when a computer programmer called Lazlo Hanyecz went on an online forum and struck up a deal with a fellow internet user.
+The very first real world bitcoin purchase was made almost 12 years ago, on 22 May 2010, when a computer programmer called Lazlo Hanyecz went on an online forum and struck up a deal with a fellow internet user.
 Hanyecz would send the user 10,000 bitcoin and, in return, he would get two large pizzas from a branch of the Papa John’s chain.

-El Salvador and crypto
+El Salvador and Latin America

-Legislation passed by the El Salvadoran government said, “In order to promote the economic growth of the nation, it is necessary to authorise the circulation of a digital currency whose value answers exclusively to free-market criteria, in order to increase national wealth for the benefit of the greatest number of inhabitants”.
+Legislation passed by the El Salvadoran government said: “In order to promote the economic growth of the nation, it is necessary to authorise the circulation of a digital currency whose value answers exclusively to free-market criteria, in order to increase national wealth for the benefit of the greatest number of inhabitants”.

-The new law said that BTC was “unrestricted legal tender with liberating power, unlimited in any transaction, and to any title that public or private natural or legal persons require carrying out”, meaning, in effect, that anything that was legal to buy in El Salvador could be purchased in bitcoin.
+The new law said that BTC was “unrestricted legal tender with liberating power, unlimited in any transaction, and to any title that public or private natural or legal persons require carrying out.”
+That meant, in effect, that anything that was legal to buy in El Salvador could be purchased in bitcoin.